IVCTool/IVCT_Operation/README.md

 ## Container image descriptions

-Descriptions of IVCT container images are maintained under the Wiki of this repository, one page per container image.
-A general structure is provided in the wiki home page: https://github.com/MSG134/IVCT_Images/wiki.
+Descriptions of IVCT Framework container images are maintained under the Wiki of this repository.